stutonk/xfocusd/README.md

 conjunction with [wmutils](https://github.com/wmutils).
 It institutes the policy of 'focus follows mouse; focus new windows; focus top window upon focused window close' and places new windows centered under the mouse pointer.
-Whenever a new window receives focus, its window id is printedto STDOUT in order to facilitate interoperation with other scripts.
+Whenever a new window receives focus, its window id is printed to STDOUT in order to facilitate interoperation with other scripts.

 ### Usage